michaelpj/octopress/source/_posts/2012-10-19-the-value-of-truth.markdown

 There are a couple of ways in which Good's theorem can fail to apply, and these nicely split things up:

 1. The agent may not be a perfect Bayesian agent.
-2. The act of gathering information, or the simple possession of it, may change the situation.
+2. The act of gathering information, or the simple possession of it, may affect the outcome of the situation.

 Both of these can apply.
-The first is less interesting: obviously humans are nowehre near perfect Bayesian agents, and so there is no guarantee that gaining more information will actually lead to us making better decisions.
+The first is less interesting: obviously humans are nowhere near perfect Bayesian agents, and so there is no guarantee that gaining more information will actually lead to us making better decisions.
 There are a whole host of biases that interfere with good decision-making; the [LessWrong Wiki](http://wiki.lesswrong.com/wiki/Bias) has a good collection of material on the topic.
 There are plenty of wholly mundane examples:

 >**Depression**:
 >